orbmis/smart-contract-event-hooks/README.md

  - uint256 (indexed) - threadId
  - uint256 (indexed) - nonce
+ - bytes32[] - payload
+ - bytes32 - r
+ - bytes32 - s
  - uint8 - v

- - uint8 - r
- - uint8 - s
- - bytes32[] - payload
+ The function in the publisher contract that emits the `Hook` event **MAY** be passed a signature from an EOA that calls the function, and this signature **SHOULD** be verified by the subscribers contracts.
+The publisher contract **MAY** emit a `Hook` event without a signature, which allows the `Hook` event to be triggered by a function call from ANY EOA or external contract, and allows the payload to be created dynamically within the publisher contract.
+In this case the `Hook` event will contain a signature where `r = 0x`, `s = 0x` and `v = 0`, and subsequently the subscriber contract **SHOULD** call the `verifyEventHook` function on the publisher contract to verify that the received Hook payload is valid.

-The signature **MUST** be based as arguments to the function that is emitting the `Hook` event, and this **MUST** originate from an EOA (obviously signatures can't be created on chain).
-The payload **MAY** be passed to the function firing the event or **MAY** be generated by the contract itself, but the signature **MUST** sign a hash of the payload, and it is strongly recommended to use the erc-712 standard as described in the "Replay Attacks" section below.
+The payload **MAY** be passed to the function firing the event or **MAY** be generated by the contract itself, but if a signature is provided, it **MUST** sign a hash of the payload, and it is strongly recommended to use the erc-712 standard as described in the "Replay Attacks" section below.
 This signature **SHOULD** be verified by the subscribers to ensure they are getting authentic events.
 The signature **MUST** correspond to the public key that was registered with the event.

 The payload is encoded as an array of bytes32.
 The subscriber smart contract **SHOULD** convert the bytes32 array into the required data type.
 For example, if the payload is a snark proof, the actual payload might look something like: